mojomast/voice-rag-devplan-assistant/README.md

 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```

-### Offline Test Mode & Synthetic Vector Store
+### Test Mode (Developer Sandbox Only)
-- When no `OPENAI_API_KEY`/`REQUESTY_API_KEY` is detected (or `TEST_MODE=true`), the backend automatically enters **TEST_MODE**.
+- `TEST_MODE` still exists for quick UX demos, but **it must never be enabled during automated testing or CI**.
-- A small synthetic FAISS vector store is generated on startup at `./vector_store`, seeded with AI primer content for deterministic answers.
+- Official validation runs require live credentials: set `TEST_MODE=false` (or leave unset) and provide `OPENAI_API_KEY`, `REQUESTY_API_KEY`, and voice provider keys via environment variables.
-- Voice transcription/synthesis fall back to deterministic mock responses so tests and demos work without external services.
+- Upcoming guardrails will terminate the test suite if offline fallbacks are detected (`NEWDEVPLAN.md` → Priority 0).
-- Clear and regenerate the test index by deleting `./vector_store/index.faiss` and restarting the backend or rerunning the tests.
+- You can temporarily toggle sandbox mode from the Streamlit sidebar (`Credentials & Mode`) for exploratory demos, then return to live mode before running any tests.
-- Swap API credentials or toggle test mode live from the Streamlit sidebar (`Credentials & Mode`) without restarting services.
+- If `vector_store/index.faiss` is missing, a synthetic store will seed automatically, but automated suites will treat this as a failure until live embeddings are retrieved.

 ### Enabling the Planning Agent
 - Configure Requesty Router credentials in `.env` (`ROUTER_API_KEY`) to access `requesty/glm-4.5` and `requesty/embedding-001`.